calebwagner/game-hub/README.md

 5. Run `npm run dev` to start the web server.

 ## About the Course

-I have designed this course to teach you everything you need to know to become a proficient React developer.
 This course is the first part of a two-part series, covering the fundamentals.
 You'll learn how to:

 - Build front-end apps with React and TypeScript
 - Build reusable function components